 Southern Oregon Waterfalls

-Be sure to click the icons on the map above to get more information on each of these waterfalls in southern oregon.
+Be sure to click the icons on the map above to get more information on each of these waterfalls in southern Oregon.
 The links include campgrounds, including directions, campground prices, etc.

-Stop #1: Vidae Falls
+Stop #1: Vidae Falls at Crater lake

 Start your adventure at Crater Lake National Park with Vidae Falls.
 A lot of people visit Crater Lake every year, but few realize that there’s a waterfall you can get to with an easy, kid friendly hike.
 While you’re there, why not take a drive around the rim?
 You can camp at Crater Lake, but it’s expensive, and there are other campgrounds outside the park that are worth the visit.